Olivia Moultrie: Portland Thorns

 In June 2021, the league informed all member teams of a discovery process for Moultrie, ultimately awarding the rights to OL Reign, who subsequently traded her to the Thorns for a third-round draft pick.
 On June 30, 2021, Moultrie signed a three-year contract with the Thorns, becoming the youngest player to sign a contract with an NWSL team.

-Moultrie made her professional debut on July 3, 2021, coming on as an 83rd-minute substitute in a 2–0 win against Racing Louisville.
+She made her professional debut on July 3, 2021, coming on as an 83rd-minute substitute in a 2–0 win against Racing Louisville.
 She made her first start and recorded her first assist on August 7 against Washington Spirit.
 On August 19, Moultrie scored her first professional goal, a 57th-minute direct free kick against Houston Dash, in the semifinal of the International Champions Cup.

 On June 12, 2022, Moultrie scored her first NWSL league goal, becoming the youngest player to do so.
 On October 29, 2022, Moultrie came on as a substitute in the 2022 NWSL Championship game.
 The Thorns won the match earning Moultrie her first NWSL Championship.

 On February 13, 2024, it was announced that Moultrie agreed to a three-year contract extension with the Thorns, lasting through the 2026 season.

-On October 4, 2025, she became the youngest player in Thorns' history to score twice in a single match, recording a brace in a 2-1 comeback win over Bay FC.
+On October 4, 2025, she became the youngest player in Thorns' history to score twice in a single match, recording a brace in a 2–1 comeback win over Bay FC.
 She played in all 26 games that season and led the team in scoring with 8 goals, 2 of them on direct free kicks.
-On September 15, two days before her 20^{th} birthday, she set the NWSL record for most goals (14) scored by a teenager, surpassing Jaedyn Shaw.
+On September 15, two days before her 20th birthday, she set the NWSL record for most goals (14) scored by a teenager, surpassing Jaedyn Shaw.
 On November 2, 2025, she was awarded the Supporters' Player of the Year award by the independent fan group Rose City Riveters.

+Moultrie started the 2026 season off by registering two goals, both of which were game-winners and one assist, earning her a spot on the March NWSL Team of the Month.

+After a productive first half of the season, the club released a statement on August 11 stating that she had torn her ACL, placing her on the SEI list.